Brutu-s-Arena-Team/Game-Scripts/ReadMe.md

 ## Application Programming Interface (API) Documentation
 the Entire Game is Scripted with Java using ITsMagic Engine

-Here is a Huge Services and Classes List:
+Here is a Huge (not Really) Services and Classes List:
 - Services
 	1. [Player Service]()
 	2. [Game Service]()